 Rousselot’s operational teams in 11 state-of-the-art-plants have also developed outstanding know-how in manufacturing products from collagen-rich sources.
 There are many ways to process materials containing collagen, and different extraction methods can yield different products.
 In order to produce gelatin, for example, we use acid or alkaline extraction.
 For collagen peptides we apply targeted enzymatic processes.
-And we use freeze drying to obtain purified gelatins and collagens.
+And we use freeze drying to obtain highly purified gelatins and collagens for the biomedical markets.

 Our operational teams constantly work on improving our processes.
 This explains why we have continuously been able to upgrade the quality of our products and have also been able to reduce the impact of our production activities on the environment by reducing our energy consumption and water foot-print.